ramon-pessoa/python_programming/README_CODE_1-25.md

 	b.
 Solution (Python) - Solution using ring buffer or circular buffer.
 Both record and get_last should take constant time: [log_record_get_last_constant_time.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/1-25/log_record_get_last_constant_time.py)

+19. Problem #19 [Medium]: A builder is looking to build a row of N houses that can be of K different colors.
+He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.
+Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.

+	a.
+Solution (Python): Solution using dynamic programming.
+Solution 1 (build_houses1): This solution runs in O(N * K^2) time and O(N * K) space. [build_houses_using_dynamic_programming.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/1-25/build_houses_using_dynamic_programming.py)

+	b.
+Solution (Python): Solution using dynamic programming.
+Solution 2 (build_houses2): This solution is only using O(K) space. [build_houses_using_dynamic_programming.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/1-25/build_houses_using_dynamic_programming.py)

+	c.
+Solution (Python): Solution using dynamic programming.
+Solution 3 (build_houses3): This solution is only O(N * K) and the space complexity is O(1). [build_houses_using_dynamic_programming.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/1-25/build_houses_using_dynamic_programming.py)

 20. Problem #20 [Easy]: Given two linked lists that intersect at some point, find the intersection node.
 The lists are non-cyclical.

 	* For example, given A = 3 -> 7 -> 8 -> 10 and B = 99 -> 1 -> 8 -> 10, return the node with calue 8.